 - You can visit the greenhouse and see some beautiful trees, flowers and sculptures.

 Thread Garden – next to the Ooty lake

 - Here, all the flowers and plants are made with thread, canvas and wires.
 No needle is used in the process.

 - 50 physically challenged girls created this garden in 12 yrs.

-- It is a unique and a must visit place.
+- It is a unique and must-visit place.

 Ooty Lake (4 Km, 14 min)